 Enjoy having the right space AND the right equipment

-In the vein of safety, workouts at a gym or studio ensure that you are practicing with proper flooring and equipment.
+In the vein of safety, workouts at a gym or studio ensure that you have proper flooring and equipment.
 Most homes are not designed with the consideration that someone will be doing high-intensity exercise inside.
 If you are taking an at-home dance or HIIT class, cement, tile, and carpet are not ideal surfaces for running, jumping and other movements and can wreak havoc on your joints.
 The hardwood floor in a fitness studio is very different from the one in your kitchen.

 Support your local entrepreneurs

-Furthermore, when you sign up for a live group fitness class, you are supporting the local economy, and more importantly, local fitness entrepreneurs.
+Furthermore, when you sign up for a live group fitness class, you are supporting local fitness entrepreneurs.
 Sure, you might think that every instructor can take their business online, but that is not realistic.
 Building a business online is really hard.
 Group fitness instructors must consider having a strong Internet connection, lighting, sound and streaming equipment, as well as rights to copyrighted music, to pull off a quality class.
 Then you have to find people who want to pay for your service when they can easily turn to other giant fitness tech companies that offer Hollywood-level production values and a lot more variety.